 Historically, the pound sterling served as the world’s primary reserve currency before the rise of the US dollar, reflecting Britain’s dominant global economic position.
 The pair’s nickname originates from the transatlantic telegraph cable laid in the 19th century, which was used to transmit exchange rates between London and New York, enabling faster communication and trading.

-The GBP/USD exhibits a positive correlation with EUR/USD and a negative correlation with USD/CHF.
+GBP/USD exhibits a positive correlation with EUR/USD and a negative correlation with USD/CHF.
 Traders can go long (buy) or short (sell) with this pair.
 When going long, they hope sterling prices will increase against the dollar, with the intention of locking in profits after selling the pound.
 Conversely, when traders short GBP/USD positions, they profit when the dollar appreciates against the pound.

 What Is Spread in Forex Trading?

 The spread is a fundamental metric in the foreign exchange market, reflecting the difference between the bid and ask prices of paired currencies.
 These bid-ask price differences are measured in units called pips (percentage in points).
-Most brokers quote the bid-ask prices for forex majors down to the fourth decimal place, but five-decimal quotes are also available with some forex trading platforms.
+Most brokers quote prices for forex majors to the fourth decimal place, but five-decimal quotes are also available with some forex trading platforms.

 Spreads indicate the upfront costs built into forex trades, so the narrower they are, the better for the trader.
 If we assume a broker offers a 1.2559 bid price and a 1.2569 ask price for the GBP/USD forex pair, you can calculate the spread by subtracting the bid from the ask price.